vernonthedev/vernonthedev/README.md

 - 🌱 I’m learning many things, and I believe that every day is a learning opportunity...
 - ✍ I am passionate about AI in mobile applications.
 - 🔭 I’m currently working on Flutter & Laravel applications with Nestjs APIs, TailwindCSS, and GSAP web animations....
-- 💬 Ask me about Laravel, JavaScript and Flutter.
+- 💬 Ask me about Laravel, JavaScript, and Flutter as well as React Native.
 - 💻 Visit my [Portfolio](https://vernonthedev.github.io) for extra info and collaboration info..
 <!--End Intro-->